fbpx

 Be explicit about the benefits.

-Do not shy away from emphasizing the benefits of a project and how it will value the stakeholders.
-Communicating effectively will set the foundations to gain the buy-in of the decision-making stakeholders.
+Do not shy away from emphasizing a project’s benefits and how it will value the stakeholders.
+Communicating effectively will set the foundations for gaining the buy-in of the decision-making stakeholders.

 Identify and manage risks.

 Identifying key risk factors and creating a plan to respond can limit the adverse effects of these risks on your project.
-To improve the success chances, it’s crucial to take necessary steps to restrict worrying potential threats.
+Taking the necessary steps to restrict worrying potential threats is crucial to improving your chances of success.

 In the case of project risk, draft a comprehensive plan to allow for contingencies.
 This way, you can quickly adapt to any unforeseen events that may cause a delay in your work.

-Addressing risk immediately will stop them from derailing your efforts and distract you further down the line.
-When discussing mitigations, please pay careful attention not to downplay consequences or write too confidently about what would happen should they occur.
+Addressing risks immediately will prevent them from derailing your efforts and distracting you further down the line.
+When discussing mitigations, please be careful not to downplay consequences or write too confidently about what would happen should they occur.

-This will likely sound like you’re overconfident and unwilling to consider other perspectives on the project – which may cause stakeholders’ concerns about your due diligence.
+This will likely sound like you’re overconfident and unwilling to consider other perspectives on the project, which may raise stakeholders’ concerns about your due diligence.

 Listen and communicate.